NEW: North Korea says U.S. calls for talks are "nothing but a crafty ploy" to shift blame

 Pyongyang made good on its promise to launch a long-range rocket around the time of Kim Il Sung’s birthday last year; the rocket broke apart after launch and fell into the sea.

 North Korea has made more threats since then.
 It launched a rocket in December that apparently put a satellite into orbit, and in response, the U.N.
 Security Council approved broadening sanctions against the country.

-Angered by those sanctions, Pyongyang announced in January that it was planning its third nuclear test and more long-range rocket launches as part of what it called a new phase of confrontation with the United States.
+Angered by those sanctions, Pyongyang announced in January it was planning its third nuclear test and more long-range rocket launches as part what it called a new phase of confrontation with the United States.

 It carried out an underground nuclear bomb test in February, resulting in even tougher sanctions.
-Those measures, along with the joint U.S.-South Korean military exercises in South Korea, prompted an intensification in the North’s threats.
+Those measures, along with joint U.S.-South Korean military exercises in South Korea, prompted an intensification in the North’s threats.